Bennie Benjamin

-Claude August "Bennie" Benjamin (November 4, 1907 - May 2, 1989) was a Virgin Islands-born American songwriter.
-He had particularly successful songwriting partnerships with Sol Marcus, with whom he wrote "I Don't Want To Set The World On Fire", "When the Lights Go On Again (All Over the World)", and "Don't Let Me Be Misunderstood"; and with George David Weiss, with whom he wrote "Oh!
+Claude August "Bennie" Benjamin (November 4, 1907 - May 2, 1989) was a Virgin Islands–born American songwriter.
+He had particularly successful songwriting partnerships with Sol Marcus, with whom he wrote "I Don't Want to Set the World on Fire", "When the Lights Go On Again (All Over the World)", and "Don't Let Me Be Misunderstood"; and with George David Weiss, with whom he wrote "Oh!
 What It Seemed to Be" and "Wheel of Fortune".
 Most of his songs were in the traditional pop idiom.

 Early life

-Benjamin was born in Christiansted on the island of St. Croix, then part of the Danish West Indies, and later within the United States Virgin Islands.
+Benjamin was born in Christiansted, on the island of Saint Croix, then part of the Danish West Indies (later within the United States Virgin Islands).
 As his family did not have sufficient funds to allow him to train as a minister, he trained as a tailor and cabinetmaker before moving to New York City in 1927.